arangodb/docs/3.7/programs-arangod-server.md

 {% docublock server_authentication %}

-## JWT Secret
+## JWT Secrets

-`--server.jwt-secret secret`
+`--server.jwt-secret-keyfile <file-with-secret>`

 ArangoDB will use JWTs to authenticate requests.
-Using this option let's you specify a JWT.
+Using this option let's you specify a JWT secret.
 When specified, the JWT secret must be at most 64 bytes long.

-In single server setups and when not specifying this secret ArangoDB will generate a secret.
+In single server setups ArangoDB will generate a secret if none was specified.

 In cluster deployments which have authentication enabled a secret must be set consistently across all cluster nodes so they can talk to each other.

+ArangoDB also supports an option to pass the secret without a file, however this is discouraged for security reasons.

+`--server.jwt-secret >secret>`

+### Multiple Secrets (Enterprise Only)

+You may use multiple secrets, where the _active_ secret is used to sign new JWT tokens and all other _passive_ secrets are just used to validate incoming JWT tokens.

+`--server.jwt-secret-folder <folder-with-secrets>`

+The list of files in this folder is sorted alphabetically.
+The first is used as the _active_ secret to sign new tokens.
+All other secrets are passively used during verification.
+Only one secret needs to verifiy a JWT token for it to be accepted.

+### Hot-Reload of JWT Secrets (Enterprise Only)

+There is an API introduced in ArangoDB v3.7 to hot reload JWT secrets from disk.
+This can be used to reload secrets from the (single) keyfile or from the secret folder.

+This may be used to roll out new JWT secrets throughout an ArangoDB cluster.
+For more information on the API see the [Http Docs](http/general.html#hot-reload-of-jwt-secrets)

 ## Enable/disable authentication for UNIX domain sockets